 Attorneys With Experience Handling Operating Room Fire Litigation

-At Cirignani Heller & Harman, LLP, we hone in on process errors, like operating room fires in adult patients and institutional liability throughout Chicagoland, Illinois.
+At Cirignani Heller & Harman, LLP, we hone in on process errors, like operating room fires in adult patients and institutional liability throughout Chicago, Illinois.
 Many medical negligence firms will engage in a lawsuit at any cost, without seeing the bigger picture.
 At our firm, we are determined to not only obtain the compensation our clients deserve but also make serious headway on impacting the systems and processes that caused the operating room fire.

 After spending several years analyzing these preventable process errors, our attorneys have discovered that a lack of qualification is what ultimately causes the operating room fires.
 In an effort to make more of a profit, hospitals are not training the surgeons and anesthesiologists in fire prevention.
 This is a serious error in the way the hospital’s system works, and it needs to be changed so that lives can be saved.